 People do drink a lot here, that’s for sure.
 On virtually any given night there is something going on around town.
 A specialty party, a guest DJ is spinning somewhere, some happy hour or ladies’ night special is going on, a promotional event for a lifestyle brand….
 You name it, there is always a choice of things to do in Bangalore.
 My instinct says that people drink so much because the closing time is so early.
 Guests enter the bar or lounge and start throwing back alcohol like crazy because they only have 2+ hours to enjoy the music and ambience.
 Back in Barcelona we probably drank just as much alcohol as what’s consumed here…but that same amount was consumed from midnight until 6am instead of 9pm – 11:15pm like in Bangalore.
 I see so many more drunk people here on a regular basis than I have in years in Spain but I suppose that is to be expected when people are forced to pack all their fun into just a couple of hours.

 As far as drugs are concerned, there was so many Class A and B drugs instantly available in Bangalore, basically just a phone call away.
-What I know is readily available is acid, hash, marijuana, cocaine, and mdma – though to be honest I didn’t ask around so I am sure there must be lots more choices than that little list I’ve observed.
+What I know is readily available is acid, hash, marijuana (in hashish and other forms), cocaine, and mdma – though to be honest I didn’t ask around so I am sure there must be lots more choices than that little list I’ve observed.
 Although, it shouldn’t really come as much of a surprise.
 With more equipment available to people growing these drugs, such as a freeze dryer, hash can be made and sold much quicker.
 That could be one of the reasons why it was instantly available.
 They’re also consumed pretty openly here as well.
 Well, don’t get me wrong.
 No one is blatantly doing it out in the open.
 It’s not like Al Pacino in Scarface with his big pile of coke on a table with people doing it in front of each other – although I have personally seen that in Barcelona and London.
 What I mean is that it’s obvious that some people are taking something or on something and it is generally accepted.